GDWoody/Pixel-Controllers/bbb_all_diff/README.md

 # Modifications

-* 4 extra Differential RJ45 ports
+* 4 Differential RJ45 ports

 * The BBB 16v2 SMD Controller requires a 5v DC only!
 Connecting any other size power source will damage the board.